Our Longterm Impact for the Access Maritime Program

 CREATING A PIPELINE TO CAREERS IN THE MARITIME AND MARINE SCIENCE FIELDS

-We partnered with schools (Clatsop Community College), vocational programs, and companies to provide job shadowing, internships, apprenticeships, mentorship (all the ships!), plus career fair and other hands-on learning and volunteer opportunities for youth to get a feel for the industry.
+We partner with schools (Clatsop Community College), vocational programs, and companies to provide job shadowing, internships, apprenticeships, mentorship (all the ships!), plus career fair and other hands-on learning and volunteer opportunities for youth to get a feel for the industry.
 Various partnerships are in the works, but if you are in the sailing, maritime, or marine science fields, please reach out to us to see what we can create for your future workforce!

 *On the water sailing hours, online sailing courses, and nautical certifications/licenses